 How do you make overnight oats?

-In this recipe I used rolled oats and almond milk as my base, and then added in pumpkin puree and spices for flavor.
+In this recipe, I used rolled oats and almond milk as my base, and then added pumpkin puree and spices for flavor.
 You can add in any of your favorite toppings!

 Once your overnight oats have sat in the refrigerator for at least 6-8 hours, they’re ready to be eaten!
-I like to heat them up and enjoy in a bowl or straight out of the jar!
+I like to heat them up and enjoy them in a bowl or straight out of the jar!

 What kind of oats should I use?

-For the recipe you’ll need to use old fashioned rolled oats.
+For the recipe, you’ll need to use old fashioned rolled oats.
 These are the only oats that will work for making overnight oats!

 I prefer to pop my overnight oats in the microwave for 20-30 seconds before eating, but if you enjoy them cold you can eat them cold!